BOSS Money Makes it Easier to Honor Mom This Mother’s Day

 NRSInsights Contact: Brandon Thurber VP, Data Sales & Client Success at NRS National Retail Solutions Brandon.Thurber@nrsplus.com

-The average price paid for the top 500 items in November increased 3.1% year-over-year
+February same-store sales increased 4% year-over-year The average price paid for the top 500 items in February increased 2.7% year-over-year

-(Same-store sales, unit sales, transactions, and average price data refer to November 2025 and are compared to November 2024 unless otherwise noted.
+February Highlights (Same-store sales, unit sales, transactions, and average price data refer to February 2026 and are compared to February 2025 unless otherwise noted.
 All comparisons are provided on a “per calendar day” basis to remove from consideration variability in the number of days per month or three-month period.)

 SALES

-For the three months ended November 30, 2025, same-store sales increased 4.6% compared to the corresponding three months a year ago.
+Same-store sales increased 4.4% compared to the previous month (January 2026).
+Same-store sales in January 2026 decreased 6.6% compared to the previous month (December 2025).
+For the three months ended February 28, 2026, same-store sales increased 4.3% compared to the corresponding three months a year ago.

 UNITS SOLD